Sport in Bulgaria: Olympics

 An Olympic-standard swimming pool in Varna.

 Bulgaria participates both in the Summer and Winter Olympics, and its first appearance dates back to the first modern Olympic Games in 1896, when the Swiss gymnast Charles Champaud represented the country.
 Since then Bulgaria has appeared in most Summer Olympiads, and As of 2022 has won a total of 224 medals: 54 gold, 88 silver, and 82 bronze.
 The most successful participations took place at Munich (21 medals), Montreal (22 medals), Moscow (41), Seoul (35).
 At the Winter Olympic Games, Bulgaria has a less impressive record: only 6 medals (of which only one gold) out of 19 participations.

 Some of the most prominent Olympians include Mariya Grozdeva (shooting), Ekaterina Dafovska (biathlon), Armen Nazaryan (wrestling), Stefka Kostadinova (high jump, holder of the world record since 1987), Yordanka Donkova (100 m, holder of the world record since 1988), Yordan Yovchev (gymnastics), Neshka Robeva (gymnastics), Rumyana Neykova (rowing).

 Wrestling is the most successful discipline.
-Bulgarian wrestlers have earned a total of 68 medals - 16 gold, 32 silver and 20 bronze.
+Bulgarian wrestlers have earned a total of 73 medals, including 18 Gold.
 Weightlifting is the second most successful sports with a total of 36 medals.
 Without doubt this is one of Bulgaria's highest priority sports with around 1,000 gold medals in different competitions, although cases of doping have occurred among Bulgarian weightlifters, which led to the expulsion of the entire Bulgarian team from the 2008 Summer Olympics, and their voluntary withdrawal from the 1988 Summer Olympics.

 Stefan Botev, Nikolay Peshalov, Demir Demirev, Asen Zlatev, Blagoy Blagoev and Yoto Yotov figure among the most distinguished weightlifters.
 Naim Süleymanoğlu an ethnic Turk, originally trained and competed for Bulgaria before defecting and competing for Turkey.

 Shooting sports have also proven to be among Bulgaria's strongest disciplines.
 Mariya Grozdeva and Tanyu Kiryakov have won Olympic gold medals.
 Ekaterina Dafovska won the Olympic gold in biathlon in the 1998 Winter Olympic Games, while Evgenia Radanova is the most successful Bulgarian winter olympian with 3 medals in short track speed skating.